sdr-x/sdr-x.github.io/_posts/2017-05-01-fake-gps-for-iphone6-6s-se-7.md

 Why it doesn't work for Intel baseband iPhone 7?
 I don't have conclusion yet, but some guess: Maybe it is related to different iPhone GPS solution?
 (Broadcomm GPS performs better than Qualcomm GPS in aspect of anti-fake-GPS?)

+(Finally I most probably have conclusion now.
+See the end of the article.)

 GPS information of iPhone from internet:

 iPhone 6: [teardown](https://www.ifixit.com/Teardown/iPhone+6+Teardown/29213): Baseband chip [MDM9625](https://www.qualcomm.com/news/releases/2013/02/25/qualcomm-technologies-announces-first-4g-lte-advanced-embedded-connectivity) includes GPS